LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ```
 Note: The user referenced in the bulkdata.json must have a role of at least batchSubmitter.

 By default, in-memory Derby database is used for persistence of the JavaBatch Jobs.
 Instruction is also provided in "Configuring a Liberty Datasource with API Key" section of the DB2OnCloudSetup guide to configure DB2 service in IBM Clouds as JavaBatch persistence store.
-Liberty JavaBatch framework creates DB schema and tables automatically by default for both approaches, and the configured database can be created automatically if the in-memory Derby approach is used.
+Liberty JavaBatch framework creates DB schema and tables automatically by default for both approaches, and the configured database is created automatically, if the in-memory Apache Derby approach is used.

 For more information about liberty JavaBatch configuration, please refer to [IBM WebSphere Liberty Java Batch White paper](https://www-03.ibm.com/support/techdocs/atsmastr.nsf/webindex/wp102544).